Post-COVID tourism surges in Madrid | DW | 26.10.2021

 The central square in Madrid's iconic Plaza de Mayor is buzzing with tourists and locals alike — despite the fresh memory of COVID-related restrictions and one of Europe's harshest lockdowns.

-From the party island of Ibiza to the beaches of Mallorca all the way to the streets of Madrid, Spain has always been a favorite destination in Europe for travelers of all ages.
-And while heavy restrictions on night clubs were still in place earlier this month (including a mandatory closing time of 3 am for all late-night establishments), many visitors still came to Spain's capital city to dance at least most of the night away.
+From the party island of Ibiza to the beaches of Mallorca all the way to the streets of Madrid, Spain has always been a favorite European destination for travelers of all ages.
+And while heavy restrictions on night clubs were still in place earlier this month (including a mandatory closing time of 3 a.m. for all late-night establishments), many visitors still came to Spain's capital city to dance at least most of the night away.

-Stephan Neumann and Kristina Prodanovic, both 35, were on a road-trip through Europe from Cologne, Germany all the way to Lisbon, Portugal.
+Stephan Neumann and Kristina Prodanovic, both 35, are on a road-trip through Europe — from Cologne, Germany, all the way to Lisbon, Portugal.
 On their way back to Germany, they stopped in Madrid to release their inner night owls.

 "For us in Madrid, we wanted to go out and experience the nightlife here," Prodanovic told DW.

 Last year, at the start of the pandemic, residents were unable to even leave their homes for any non-essential trips during the height of lockdown.
-Later on, they faced a curfew of 11 pm, as some other measures were slowly eased.
+Later, they faced an 11 p.m. curfew, as some other measures were slowly eased.

 "I was researching the clubs here before we came and it turned out that so many of them were just closed-down.
 It's so sad," Prodanovic said.
 And the places that remained open had to adapt to ever-changing limitations, such as capacity limits.